 What Are the Benefits of Local SEO?

-As a local business owner, you may feel there’s little point in investing time and money to optimize your Google presence when you’re up against the likes of Walmart and Amazon for top-tier rankings.
-That might be true when it comes to the main organic listings but it’s not the case for local search.
+As a local business owner, you may feel there’s little point in investing time and money to optimize your Google presence when you’re competing with Walmart and Amazon for top-tier rankings.
+That might be true for the main organic search results, but it’s not the case for local search.

-Whether you have a physical bricks-and-mortar location or serve a particular geographical area, local SEO allows you to better connect with people in your neighborhood, town, or city.
-That’s important given that 81% of consumers now turn to Google to evaluate local businesses.
+Whether you have a physical brick-and-mortar location or serve a particular geographical area, local SEO allows you to better connect with people in your neighborhood, town, or city.
+That’s important given that 80% of US consumers search online for local businesses on a weekly basis.

 Benefits of local SEO

-1. Better online visibility: Local SEO activity, such as citation and link building, increases your online visibility.
-That makes your business more easily discoverable by new customers.
+- Better online visibility: Local SEO activity, such as citation and link building, increases your online visibility, making your business more easily discoverable by new customers.

-3. Tap into local shopping boom: Post COVID, more than half of consumers now prefer to shop locally and support local businesses or smaller brands.
+- Tap into local shopping boom: More than half of consumers prefer to shop locally and support local businesses or smaller brands.
 Local SEO puts you in contention for those new business opportunities.

-5. More calls: Google Business Profile (formerly known as Google My Business) optimization can lead to enhanced Google Maps visibility.
+- More calls: Google Business Profile optimization can lead to enhanced Google Maps visibility.
 This can lead to more calls and more in-person visits.

-10. More competitive: Local SEO also makes you more competitive as it encourages you to study what your rivals are doing well and what tactics are working for them to then ingrate into your own approach.
+- More competitive: Local SEO also makes you more competitive as it encourages you to study what your rivals are doing well and what tactics are working for them to then integrate into your own approach.

 This is Why Local SEO is Important

 Imagine you’re a bridal boutique in Charlotte, North Carolina.
-A bride-to-be actively looking for ‘bridal boutique, Charlotte North Carolina’ is your ideal customer.
+Your ideal customer is a bride-to-be actively looking for ‘bridal boutique, Charlotte, North Carolina’.
 However, the organic search results are populated by big-name brands such as directory sites, top 10 lists, and blogs.
 This makes it hard to compete and difficult to imagine a route for the bride to find her way to your store.

 Run a Local SEO Audit in Minutes